FozzieUK/foxess-ha/README.md

     username: foxesscloud_username
     password: foxesscloud_password
     deviceID: foxesscloud_inverter_id
+    deviceSN: foxesscloud_inverter_serial_number
+    apiKey: foxesscloud_personal_api_key
 ```

 #### Auxiliary notes:
+- `foxesscloud_personal_api_key` is a personal api_key that is generated in your profile seection of your Foxesscloud account, log into Foxesscloud.com, click on the profile icon in the top right corner and select 'User Profile' on the menu select API Management and click 'Generate API Key, the long string it generates should be copied and pasted into the apiKey: replacing the text foxesscloud_personal_api_key.

 - `foxesscloud_inverter_id` in UUID that can be found on the foxesscloud in the url path on the `Inverter Details` page.
 ⚠️  Please make sure that this is exact value from inverter details page address between = and & character:
 ![Screenshot 2021-11-08 at 08 42 05](https://user-images.githubusercontent.com/2965092/140761535-edb12226-b2b8-4f2b-87ce-11b67476a9e2.png)